Scum of the Brave

 Scum of the Brave (勇者のクズ, Yūsha no Kuzu) is a Japanese light novel series written by Rocket Shokai and illustrated by Yūya Kusaka.
 It was initially serialized as a web novel published on Kadokawa Corporation's Kakuyomu website between February and March 2016.
 A single volume was published under Fujimi Shobo's Kadokawa Books imprint in December 2016.
 A manga adaptation illustrated by Nakashima723 initially began serialization as an independent comic in June 2018, before beginning serialization on Leed Publishing's Comic Border manga website in February 2022.
-A new edition of the light novel series illustrated by toi8 will begin publication by Shueisha under their Dash X Bunko imprint in early 2026.
-An anime television series adaptation produced by OLM is set to premiere in January 2026.
+A new edition of the light novel series illustrated by toi8 began publication by Shueisha under their Dash X Bunko imprint in January 2026.
+An anime television series adaptation produced by OLM aired from January to June 2026.

+Plot

+Set in mid-21st-century Tokyo, the criminal underworld is dominated by Demon Lords, gang leaders who have gained overwhelming powers through ether enhancement and Demon King Transformation Surgery.
+To counter them, the government sanctions "Heroes", bounty hunters who amplify their own ether abilities using the drug E3 and are legally permitted to kill.

+The story follows Yashiro, a lone wolf Hero known as the Reaper, who lives a dissolute life and prefers to work alone.
+His routine is disrupted when Jōgamine, a determined high school girl who declares herself his apprentice inserts herself into his work.
+Soon after, Yashiro is approached by additional aspiring high school heroes and agrees to train them for money.
+As Yashiro becomes entangled with his would-be students, he is drawn into escalating confrontations with Demon Lords, rival Heroes, and criminal organizations, placing him at the center of increasingly dangerous and chaotic conflicts within Tokyo's underworld.